 Brenau University is committed to maintaining an environment free from all forms of discrimination.
 As a recipient of Federal funds, the University complies with Title IX of the Higher Education Amendments (1972).
-Title IX prohibits discrimination in any educational program or activity on the basis of sex, gender identity, failure to conform to stereotypical notions masculinity or femininity or actual or perceived sexual orientation.
+Title IX prohibits discrimination in any educational program or activity on the basis of sex.
 Brenau University recognizes sexual harassment, sexual assault, dating violence, domestic violence, and stalking may create an environment of discrimination and has created the following policy to define, educate and address issues relating to sexual discrimination.